 Fighting the Charges with a San Diego Child Endangerment Attorney

-You can also help fight your pending charge of child endangerment by getting counseling or taking parenting classes.
+You can also help fight a pending child endangerment charge under 273(a) (PC) by getting counseling or taking parenting classes.

 Keep in mind that what you say can be used against you though, so refuse to speak with police without your San Diego child endangerment lawyer present, or you may say something that shows you meant to punish your child in an unreasonable manner.